 Today, I had the good fortune to meet and speak with Dr. Hans Rosling, the international rock star of statistics.
 I then had the pleasure of watching him give a fascinating 90-minute presentation on some key global health trends.

-A physician and Professor of Public Health at the Karolinska Institute in Sweden, Rosling is also the co-founder of Gapminder, a non-profit foundation based in Stockholm, the goal of which is “to replace devastating myths with a fact-based worldview.
+A physician and Professor of Public Health at the Karolinska Institute in Sweden, Rosling is also the co-founder of Gapminder, a non-profit foundation based in Stockholm.
+The goal of Gapminder is “to replace devastating myths with a fact-based worldview.
 Our method is to make data easy to understand.
 We are dedicated to innovate and spread new methods to make global development understandable, free of charge, without advertising.”

-Rosling was named one of the “top 100 leading global thinkers” by Foreign Policy magazine and one of the “100 most influential people” by Time Magazine.
+Foreign Policy magazine named Rosling one of the “top 100 leading global thinkers”.
+Time Magazine named him one of the “100 most influential people”.
 His online presentations have been viewed by millions of people.
 If you are not familiar with Rosling, I encourage you to watch some of his online presentations; they are wonderful.
 See also this post that I wrote about him last year.

-Rosling was in Geneva this week for a two-day meeting at the World Health Organization on the compilation of global health data.
-He was kind enough to stay an extra day to give a presentation to the staff members of the WHO and UNAIDS.
+Hans Rosling was in Geneva this week for a two-day meeting at the World Health Organization on global health data.
+He stayed an extra day to give a presentation to the staff members of the WHO and UNAIDS.
 When I heard, earlier this week, that Hans Rosling was going to speak, I immediately blocked off my calendar.
 This was one presentation I was not going to miss.
-And I was not disappointed.
-Rosling was engaging, provocative, humorous, serious and humble.
+Hans Rosling did not disappoint.
+He was engaging, provocative, humorous, serious and humble.

 There are several lessons that I noted from Rosling’s talk.
 However, in the interests of keeping my blog posts to a reasonable length, I will list those lessons in follow-up posts.
 For now, I will briefly recount my discussion with Rosling prior to his talk, and share the bit of presentation wisdom that he offered.

-I knew that seating for the event would be at a premium—indeed, by the start of the presentation, several hundred people had filled the auditorium to overflowing—so I took a work document to read and walked over 45 minutes early.
+I knew that seating for the event would be at a premium.
+Indeed, by the start of the presentation, several hundred people had filled the auditorium to overflowing.
+So I took some work to read and walked over 45 minutes early.
 When I arrived, the room was almost empty, but there was Rosling, already fitted with a microphone and fine-tuning his slide presentation.

 I grabbed a choice front row seat and read my document while Rosling worked.
 When he took a break from his slides, I took the opportunity to introduce myself.
 Rosling was very friendly and relaxed.
-Within seconds I found myself in a conversation about the need for better data on the salaries of health care professionals around the world.
+Within seconds we were discussing the need for better data on the salaries of health care professionals around the world.

 The discussion then turned to his presentation.
 (OK, I might have had a hand in steering the conversation in that direction.)
 Among other things, we talked about PowerPoint and Keynote, and the integration of video, Flash Player and other software into each.